-- 1. Leadership Commitment and Goal Setting: Demonstrating a commitment from regional and local leadership to prioritize safety and establish clear, quantifiable safety goals. - a.
-Implementation and Monitoring - 2.
-Planning Structure: A committee, task force, implementation group, or similar body charged with oversight of the Action Plan development, implementation, and monitoring. - a.
-Public Involvement - 3.
-Safety Analysis: Gathering and analyzing safety data to identify problem areas and the underlying causes of risks within the transportation network across the region. - a.
-Safety Analysis - 4.
-Engagement and Collaboration: Engaging with the community through public meetings and consultations with various stakeholders to understand local safety issues and gather input, ensuring that all voices within the region are heard.
+- 1. Leadership Commitment and Goal Setting: Demonstrating a commitment from regional and local leadership to prioritize safety and establish clear, quantifiable safety goals. - Implementation and Monitoring. - 2.
+Planning Structure: A committee, task force, implementation group, or similar body charged with oversight of the Action Plan development, implementation, and monitoring. - Public Involvement. - 3.
+Safety Analysis: Gathering and analyzing safety data to identify problem areas and the underlying causes of risks within the transportation network across the region. - Safety Analysis. - 4.
+Engagement and Collaboration: Engaging with the community through public meetings and consultations with various stakeholders to understand local safety issues and gather input, ensuring that all voices within the region are heard. - Public Involvement. - 5.
+Equity Considerations: Ensuring that safety measures are equitable and do not disproportionately impact disadvantaged or vulnerable populations. - Public Involvement, Demographic Analysis. - 6.
+Policy and Process Changes: Evaluating existing safety policies, programs, and infrastructure to identify strengths and areas needing improvement on both local and regional levels. - Plan and Policy Review. - 7.

-a.
-Public Involvement

-- 5. Equity Considerations: Ensuring that safety measures are equitable and do not disproportionately impact disadvantaged or vulnerable populations. - a.
-Public Involvement - 6.
-Policy and Process Changes: Evaluating existing safety policies, programs, and infrastructure to identify strengths and areas needing improvement on both local and regional levels. - a.
-Plan and Policy Review - 7.
 Strategy and Project Selections: Developing specific safety interventions and engineering solutions tailored to local and regional safety issues, using evidence-based strategies and the SSA.
-Projects and strategies are prioritized and include timelines. - a.
-Crash Reduction - 8.
-Progress and Transparency: Establishing processes to regularly monitor and assess the effectiveness of implemented measures, and to provide publicly available and transparent updates on progress. - a.
-Implementation and Monitoring
+Projects and strategies are prioritized and include timelines. - Crash Reduction. - 8.
+Progress and Transparency: Establishing processes to regularly monitor and assess the effectiveness of implemented measures, and to provide publicly available and transparent updates on progress. - Implementation and Monitoring.